The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: The survival-incorporated median versus the median in the survivors

 \section{The survival-incorporated median versus the median in the survivors}

-Figure \ref{fig:2} describes an example to compare the survival-incorporated median (left panel) and the median in the survivors (right panel) in the same clinical setting.
-Suppose we are interested in the effect of treatment in a clinical study with two treatment arms, where the clinical outcomes can be binarily classified: ``good neurocognitive score” versus ``bad neurocognitive score.”
-In Figure \ref{fig:2}, for treatment A=0, the probability of death is 44\%, the probability of survival with a bad neurocognitive score is 26\%, and the probability of survival with a good neurocognitive score is 30\%.
-For treatment $A=1$, the probability of death is 20\%, the probability of survival with a bad neurocognitive score is 45\%, and the probability of survival with a good neurocognitive score is 35\%.
+Figure \ref{fig:2.2} describes an example to compare the survival-incorporated median (left panel) and the median in the survivors (right panel) in the same clinical setting.
+Suppose we are interested in the effect of treatment in a clinical study with two treatment arms, where the clinical outcomes can be classified as: “good QoL score” versus “bad QoL score.”
+In Figure \ref{fig:2.2}, for treatment $A=0$ versus $A=1$, the probability of death is 44\% versus 20\%, the probability of survival with a bad QoL score is 26\% versus 46\%, and the probability of survival with a good QoL score is 30\% versus 34\%.

-In Figure \ref{fig:2}, right, the median in the survivors for $A=0$ is a good neurocognitive score, while for $A=1$ it is a bad neurocognitive score.
+In Figure \ref{fig:2.2}, the median in the survivors (Figure \ref{fig:2.2}, right) is conditional on a post-treatment outcome, survival.
+For $A=0$ it is a good QoL score, while for $A=1$ it is a bad QoL score.
 The probability of death is higher for $A=0$ than for $A=1$.
-Thus, the effect of treatment on the median in the survivors is in the opposite direction to the effect of treatment on survival.
-Combining the probability of death and the median in the survivors, we would conclude that there seems to be a trade-off between survival and neurocognitive scores when deciding between $A=0$ versus $A=1$.
+Thus, the effect of treatment on Quality of Life in the survivors is in the opposite direction to the effect of treatment on survival.
+Contrasting the probability of death and the median QoL score in the survivors, we would conclude that there seems to be a trade-off between survival and QoL scores when deciding between $A=0$ versus $A=1$.

-We reach a different conclusion based on the survival-incorporated median (Figure \ref{fig:2}, left).
-In the ranked composite outcomes, the threshold that separates good neurocognitive scores from bad neurocognitive scores is the 70th quantile for $A=0$ and the 65th quantile for $A=1$.
-The survival-incorporated median, the 50th quantile in this ranking, is a bad neurocognitive score under both $A=0$ and $A=1$.
-In contrast to the median in the survivors, the survival-incorporated median does not suggest a trade-off between survival and neurocognitive scores.
-Moreover, compared with the survival-incorporated median for $A=0$, the survival-incorporated median for $A=1$ is closer to the threshold which separates good and bad neurocognitive scores, suggesting subjects may have better neurocognitive scores under $A=1$.
+We reach a different conclusion based on the survival-incorporated median (Figure \ref{fig:2.2}, left).
+In the ranked composite outcome, the threshold that separates good QoL scores from bad QoL scores is the 70th quantile for $A=0$ and the 66th quantile for $A=1$.
+The survival-incorporated median, the 50th quantile in this ranking, is a bad QoL score under both treatments.
+In contrast to the median in the survivors, the survival-incorporated median does not suggest a trade-off between survival and QoL scores.
+Moreover, compared with the survival-incorporated median for $A=0$, the survival-incorporated median for $A=1$ is closer to the threshold which separates good and bad QoL scores, suggesting subjects may have better QoL scores under $A=1$.